getdnsapi/getdns-python-bindings/doc/index.rst

 Building
 ========

-The code repository for pygetdns is available at:
+The code repository for getdns is available at:
 ``<whatever``>.
 If you are building from source you will need the Python development package for Python 2.7.
 On Linux systems this is typically something along the lines of